-NEW TREATMENT OPTIONS FOR MILD ASTHMA – DUAL PURPOSE RELIEVER
+NEW TREATMENT OPTIONS FOR MILD ASTHMA – A DUAL PURPOSE RELIEVER

-There has been an update to the way we approach treating mild asthma, with the inclusion of a dual purpose reliever (budesonide/formoterol): which reinforces the importance of treating inflammation in asthma relieving symptoms and reducing the risk of serious asthma flare-ups.
+There has been an update to the way we approach treating mild asthma, with the inclusion of a dual purpose reliever (budesonide/formoterol).
+The combination of budesonide/formoterol, the two active ingredients in the single inhaler, when used as needed, relieves symptoms and reduces the risk of experiencing serious asthma flare-ups (attacks).

 What is ‘mild’ asthma?